ashutoshmjain/gita/src/how.md

 The first section is a historical narrative.
 It discovers a period five to seven thousand years back - around the city of `Mathura`.
 It ventures into the time when we first adopted written word as primary medium of communication.

-With text, we learnt to send information to distant places in space-time. `Gita` is the first immutable message preserved for the future generations.
-It underscores `Karm yoga` as a path to gradually accumulate divine value ( `Daivvy Sampad`) and finally be one with the most valuable - one immutable and inexpressible.
+With text, we learnt to send information to distant places in space-time. `Gita` is the first written message preserved for the future generations.
+It underscores `Karm yoga` as a path to gradually accumulate value ( `Daivvy Sampad`) and finally be one with the most valuable - one immutable and inexpressible knowledge.

 `Mathura` was the hotspot of writing revolution - our move from speech to text as store of information.
 It laid the founding ideas of even bigger shift that happened in nearby city of `Dwarka`  - discovery of gold as a store of value.